 Failure to maintain registration: Students who fail to keep the program active as described above will be considered to have withdrawn from their program.
-If they wish to resume work on the program, they must apply for readmission and have their program reassessed in terms of the regulations in force at the time of reapplication.
+If they wish to resume work on the program, they must apply for readmission by submitting a new application and paying the application fee.
+They will have their program reassessed in terms of the regulations in force at the time of reapplication.
 There is no guarantee of readmission.
-If a student is recommended for readmission, an admission fee will be charged in addition to the fees assessed in the usual manner.